Instructions for operation

 b).
 In the New window, enter the spot check task name and click Next.

 c).
-Add spot check equipment: Click Add devices, select the device required for this spot check, and configure whether to scan the code to start the scheduled task.
-The task will be divided into multiple tasks based on the selected devices, and you can choose one or more identical devices.
-One device corresponds to one spot check task.
+Add spot check equipment: Click Add equipment, select the equipment required for this spot check, and configure whether to scan the code to start the scheduled task.
+The task will be divided into multiple tasks based on the selected equipment, and you can choose one or more identical equipment.
+One piece of equipment corresponds to one spot check task.

 d).
-Set the spot check method: Choose a check template for the spot check and configure whether the step is critical and the projects must be documented.
+Set the spot check method: Choose a check template for the spot check and configure whether the step is critical and Required recording method.

 3. Click Next, configure the personnel and scheduling, and click Confirm to complete the creation of the spot check task.
-The spot check task’s cycle is different from the inspection plan and can be selected as “No Period.”
-“No Period” means the task is dispatched only once.
+The spot check task’s cycle is different from the inspection plan and can be selected as “No Cycle.”
+“No Cycle” means the task is dispatched only once.

 After configuring inspection plans and spot check tasks on the FactVerse Services platform, log in to the Checklist client to initiate task execution.
 For specific login instructions, please refer to the Log in chapter.
 This chapter illustrates the execution of the inspection task as an example.